NVIDIA/bionemo-framework/sub-packages/bionemo-example_model/README.md

 This is implemented in the `MNISTDataModule`.
 In the setup method of the dataloader, the train, test and validation sets are `MNISTCustomDataset` are wrapped in the `IdentityMultiEpochDatasetWrapper`.
 These are then wrapped in the `MultiEpochDatasetResampler`.
 More information about `MegatronCompatability` and how to set up more complicated datasets can be found in docs.user-guide.background.megatron_datasets.md

-We also define a train_dataloader, val_dataloader, and predict_dataloder methods that return the corresponding dataloaders.
+We also define a train_dataloader, val_dataloader, and predict_dataloader methods that return the corresponding dataloaders.

 # Models